patrick-kidger/equinox/equinox/internal/README.md

 **loop/** A while loop which may be backpropagated through, using an online checkpointing scheme.
 Also implements a recursive checkpointed ("treeverse") scan.

 **errors.py:** Runtime errors.
 For verifying arguments or for checking that a computation succeeded.
-Should work on CPUs or GPUs; will probably not work on TPUs.
+Now working on CPUs+GPUs+TPUs!

 **noinline.py:** MLIR sub-graphs.
 Can reduce compile times by removing the inlining of a function called repeatedly.
 Also makes it possible to iteratively recompile: change and recompile just the sub/super-computation, without needing to recompile the whole computation graph.
 Only tested on CPU.

 **omega.py**: Neat syntax for tree-mapping arithmetic.
 E.g. `(x**ω + y**ω).ω == jtu.tree_map(operator.add, x, y)`.
 See also [tree-math](https://github.com/google/tree-math), for a similar idea but without the neat syntax.

-**primitive.py:** Provides a filter-like syntax for defining new primitives, whose rules accept PyTrees of arbitrary objects.
-Also provides a helper for automatically defining batch rules such that `transform(vmap(prim))` is lowered to `vmap(transform(prim))`.
-(Useful for higher-order primitives.)

 ---